apryor6/flaskerize/README.md

 Generating a basic Flask app is simple:

-`flaskerize --generate hello-world app.py`
+`flaskerize generate hello-world app.py`

 Or the shorthand:

 `flaskerize -g hw app.py`

-The first argument after the `--generate` flag is the type of application you want to create (see [available types](#available-types), and the following argument is the name of the application.
+The first argument after the `generate` flag is the type of application you want to create (see [available types](#available-types), and the following argument is the name of the application.

 ### Create new React app